Bea Wolper

 Human Resources Roundtable Facilitator

 Sharon DeLay is a highly credentialed HR expert, a dynamic business owner and community leader, and a popular author and presenter.
-She is the founder, visionary, and President of GO-HR, an HR consultancy that spans the key areas of HR strategy, compliance, recruiting, training, non-traditional benefits design, and outplacement.
-GO-HR specializes in small and micro business human resources nationwide, but their successes range up to include a client with $1billion+ in revenue with over 1,500 employees.
+She is the founder, visionary, and President of GO-HR, an HR consultancy that spans the key areas of HR strategy and compliance, recruiting and on-boarding, training and development, non-traditional benefits and consulting, and workplace investigations.

 Women in Family Business Peer Group Co-Facilitator